scando1993/thingsboard.github.io/docs/samples/esp32/gpio-control-pico-kit-dht22-sensor.md

 [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview) is a series of low-cost, low-power system-on-a-chip microcontrollers with integrated self-contained Wi-Fi and dual-mode Bluetooth.
 ESP32 is a successor of ESP8266 chip.

-This sample application will allow you to control GPIO of your ESP32 device using ThingsBoard web UI and display humidity/temperature data from DHT22 sensor.
+This sample application will allow you to control GPIO of your ESP32 device using Pacificsoft web UI and display humidity/temperature data from DHT22 sensor.
 We will observe GPIO control using LEDs connected to the pins.
-The purpose of this application is to demonstrate ThingsBoard [RPC capabilities](/docs/user-guide/rpc/) and ThingsBoard [Telemetry](/docs/user-guide/telemetry/).
+The purpose of this application is to demonstrate Pacificsoft [RPC capabilities](/docs/user-guide/rpc/) and Pacificsoft [Telemetry](/docs/user-guide/telemetry/).

-The application that is running on ESP32 is written using ThingsBoard Arduino SDK which is quite simple and easy to understand.
+The application that is running on ESP32 is written using Pacificsoft Arduino SDK which is quite simple and easy to understand.

 Current GPIO state and GPIO control widget is visualized using built-in customizable dashboard.